victorkleb/scRNA-seq_stable_clust/README.md

 - The file **Pearson_residuals_utilities_csc.py** contains functions used by these programs.
 <br>

-The folder for each data set is customized with
+Folders for the data sets are customized with
 - programs for file input and preparation
 - file references that will require user modification
-- program(s) to compare clusterings reviewed in the article with published results
+- programs to compare clusterings reviewed in the article with published results
 <br>

 Pipelines for the small datasets contain 17 or 19 programs.